 The College is committed to the principle that regular and punctual class attendance is essential to the student optimizing his/her scholastic achievement and that it is the responsibility of the student to attend class regularly without being tardy.
 Students who attend Robeson Community College must attend 80% of the time scheduled for a regular class meeting to be counted present when the class meets.
-The College defines a tardy as a student entering class after the roll is checked or after instruction has begun, and it shall also be defined as a student leaving class early regardless of the reason.
+For curriculum and developmental classes, a tardy shall be defined as a student entering class late, leaving for a length of time during class, or leaving class early, regardless of reason, amounting to no more than 20% of the scheduled class meeting time.
 Thus, if a student is in class for 80% of the time but less than 100% of the meeting time, then that student shall be counted tardy.
+If a student is in class for less than 80% of the time, then that student shall be counted absent.
 For the purpose of maintaining class attendance, faculty shall count three tardies as one absence.